ElvenTools/elven-nft-minter-sc/README.md

 ### You may also like

 - [NFT Art Maker](https://github.com/juliancwirko/nft-art-maker) - generates images and metadata files and packs them into CAR files, all from provided PNG layers.
+- [Buildo Begins](https://github.com/ElrondDevGuild/buildo-begins) - CLI toolset for interacting with the Elrond blockchain, APIs and smart contracts

 ### Issues and ideas